foxdonut/meiosis-guide/counter_example_with_jquery.md

 meiosis.run(renderer.intoId(document, "app"), Main);
 ```

-We've initialized the renderer and told it to render into the element with the `app` id.
+We've told the renderer to render into the element with the `app` id of the document.
 We just need a container with that id in our HTML page:

 ```html
 <div id="app"></div>